skip to Main Content

 Mindfulness Meditation Instruction

-For those looking to build a personal meditation practice.
-Like any new habit, resistance will appear.
-I like to support people by offering ways to cultivate a practice, slowly, and in a way that dovetails with their work/life schedule.
 Each 45 min session includes guided meditation, discussion, and strategies for managing common pitfalls that can arise in a seated meditation practice.
 Sessions are available via ZOOM, FaceTime, or in person when possible.
 Students are encouraged to email me between sessions with any questions and for additional support towards maintaining a strong, yet gentle personal practice.

 .